wtp43/algorithms-doc/vault/docs/Algorithms/Dynamic Programming/Dynamic Programming.md

 >[!tip] State Reduction
 > Notice that since we are looking for the max sum and not the count of all partitions, we don't need to generate/keep track of all combinations

-- Save the higher sum the two subsets in a dictionary with `diff` as the keys
+- Save the higher sum of the two subsets in a dictionary with `diff = taller - shorter` as the keys
-- If we were to skip (not use for either support) the new rod, then `dp` would not change.
-That's why we are initializing `new_dp` by copying `dp`.
-It implicitly considers this option.
+- Store results in a copy of the current dictionary for each iteration to avoid overwriting previous results
+	- This also guarantees that results not involving the current rod are also still considered

 ```python
 def tallestBillboard(self, rods: List[int]) -> int: